wtianlu/tabletTVA/README.md

   * tablettiva_fit_splitA and tablettiva_fit_splitB: LibTVA fitted data for split-half correlations

 ## Software requirements
 The Matlab scripts have been tested in Matlab 2016b.
+The LibTVA toolbox can be downloaded from: http://www.machlea.com/mads/libtva.html
 The experimental paradigms have been written and tested in Unity version 2019.1.11f1.
+The Tablet paradigm was performed on Android 5.1.

+## Citation
+For usage of the scripts and the associated manuscript, please use the following:

+Tianlu Wang, Hella Thielen, Erik De Preter, Signe A. Vangkilde, Céline R. Gillebert (under review).
+Encouraging digital technology in neuropsychology: The Theory of Visual Attention on tablet devices.